University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 The important result from `bracken` is the species focused results table (found here: kraken/ERR10479037_bracken) and the important column is the `new_est_reads`, whihch gives the newly estimated reads.

+### QUESTIONS
 Have a look at the `bracken` output file (ERR10479037_bracken) on the terminal
-- Can you confirm what species of bacteria is in our sample?
+- Can you confirm what species of bacteria is present in our sample?
 - What is the percentage of reads in our sample that belong to this species?

-### QUESTIONS
-- What bacterial species is present in the sample?
--

 ### 3.1 Run Kraken2 and Bracken over all samples